Statement of Intent:

 If you would like to talk to us about helping your child improve their reading then please either call us and ask for Mr Lewis or email email@example.com

-The Star Reading tests create a comprehensive set of reports and reveal how much a student has been reading, at what level of complexity, and how well they have understood what they have read.
+To earn/glean/get a ZPD, students complete a Star Reading test which creates a comprehensive set of reports and reveals how much a student has been reading, at what level of complexity, and how well they have understood what they have read.
 Vocabulary growth and literacy skills are also measured, giving teachers insight into how well students have responded to reading schemes and class instruction.

 In autumn 2021 we launched a new literacy intervention programme for Key Stage 3 students who need the most support with their reading: ‘Fresh Start’ created by Ruth Miskin.